geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	If you enter multiple email addresses, they must be separated by a semicolon and a space, so enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider), and then select **Send email and close**.

-30. Management has recently discovered that Nestor Wilke’s username may have been compromised.
-As a result, Lynne has been asked to block Nestor’s account so that no one can sign in with his username until management is able to determine the extent of the issue.
-In the **Active users** list, select the circle to the left of **Nestor Wilke’s** name (do NOT select Nestor’s name itself).
+30. Management has recently discovered that Alex Wilber's username may have been compromised.
+As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
+In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).

 	**Note:** If any other user account is selected, you must unselect that user account before proceeding.
 Check Allan Deyoung's account, since you just reset his password; uncheck his account if necessary.
-Only Nestor's account should be selected.
+Only Alex's account should be selected.

 31. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
 In the menu that appears, select **Edit sign-in status**.

 32. In the **Block this user?** window, select the **Block this user from signing in** check box, and then select **Save changes.**

-33. The **Block this user?** window should display a message indicating that Nestor is now blocked from signing in.
+33. The **Block this user?** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
+In addition, Alex will automatically be signed out of Microsoft services within 60 minutes.
 Select the **X** in the upper right-hand corner of the window to close it.

+34. Lynne has just been informed that Nestor Wilke's username has also been potentially compromised.
+Repeat steps 30 through 33 to block Nestor from signing in (and to block anyone else from using his username to sign in).

+35. When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
+The reason that you received this error is that Nestor is a Global Admin and Lynne is not.
+Only a Global Admin can block another Global Admin from being able to sign in.
+Lynne will need to ask Holly Spencer to make this change.

-34. Lynne has finished maintaining these accounts, so log out of the Microsoft 365 admin center by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in her **My account** pane, select **Sign out.**
+36. Lynne has finished maintaining these accounts, so log out of the Microsoft 365 admin center by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in her **My account** pane, select **Sign out.**

+37. To verify whether Alex can sign in, in your **Edge** browser navigate to **https://portal.office.com**.

+38. In the **Pick an account** window, select **Use another account**.
+In the **Sign in** window, enter **AlexW@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+In the **Enter password** window, enter the Tenant Password provided by your instructor.  <br/>

+	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
+Contact your support person to unlock it, then try again.** You have just verified that Alex cannot log in.

+39. In the **Pick an account** window, select Holly's account and sign in with her credentials.
+Navigate to the **Microsoft 365 admin center** and display the list of **Active users**.

+40. Management has determined that Alex's account has, in fact, not been compromised, so Holly has been asked to remove the block on his sign in.
+Repeat steps 30 through 33 to unblock his account.
+Note how the **Block this user?** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>

+	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
+Select this check box to clear it, select **Save changes**, and once Alex has been unblocked from signing in, close this window.

-35. Once Lynne is signed out, close Microsoft Edge.
+41. Once Lynne is signed out, close Microsoft Edge.

 # Proceed to Lab 2 - Exercise 2